 - improve human well-being and result in more sustainable economic development and security; and

-- present its findings in October 2020 at the Climate Adaption Summit.
+- present its findings at the Climate Adaption Summit.

 The Netherlands initiated the Commission to share its knowledge on how it has managed to adopt innovative water management solutions as sea levels rise.
 The GCA was launched in The Hague, the Netherlands, in October 2018 by former UN Secretary- General Ban Ki-moon with the mandate to encourage the development of measures to manage the effects of climate change through technology, planning and investment.